KernFerm/BubblesTheDev-WebBrowser/README.md

 `bubblesthedevwebbrowsersupport@fnbubbles420.org`

-## 🔒 Privacy Notice
+## Privacy Notice

 This application:

-- does not collect personal data automatically
+- Does not collect personal data automatically
-- does not send telemetry automatically
+- Does not send telemetry automatically
-- does not include analytics services
+- Does not include analytics services
-- stores browser data locally on your device
+- Stores browser data locally on your device

 If automatic updates are enabled in the build, the installer and browser can send a small amount of update-related information such as install ID, install path, version, platform, and last-seen time.
 This does not include your browsing history, bookmarks, saved passwords, page content, or diagnostics.

 Saved-password capture and reveal behavior is limited to secure pages such as `https:` websites and local development hosts.

-## ⚠️ SmartScreen Notice
+## SmartScreen Notice

 This build is currently unsigned, so Windows SmartScreen may warn before launch.